 The 1-metre radius round dining table is in the centre of the Kitchen-Diner module, thus making it effectively directly in front of each of the 4 work units.
 Accessible space exists behind the units for easy connection, servicing, enhancement and repair of appliances, pipes and wiring.
 Water used for drinking and cooking passes through a small scale purification unit beneath the food washing sink on its way to the sink's cold water tap.

-On the left is a physical plan of the Kitchen-Diner module.
-The focus of the Kitchen-Diner is the 2 metre diameter round table placed and fixed at the centre of the room.
+A physical plan of the Kitchen-Diner module is shown on the left.
+The focus of the Kitchen-Diner is the two metre diameter round table placed and fixed at the centre of the room.
 It is shown with 7 chairs.
-However, there is plenty of space for as many as 12 chairs around this table.
-The centre of the table is rotatable to facilitate easy access to condements and serving dishes, which stand on small electric hobs.
+However, there is plenty of space for as many as twelve chairs around this table.
+The centre of the table can be rotated to facilitate easy access to condements and serving dishes, which stand on small electric hobs.
 Directly above the table is the room's 3 metre diameter round skylight.
 This is ringed by small spotlights for evening.
 The table and chairs stand on a 6 metre diameter deep-pile carpet.